lholota/LH.ZerigoDynDns/README.md

 This application is released under the [MIT license](https://github.com/lholota/LH.ZerigoDynDns/blob/master/LICENSE).

 ## Found a bug?
-Please create an [issue](https://github.com/lholota/LH.ZerigoDynDns/issues/new).
-You will help to improve the application and you will receive the fix shortly.
+Please create an [issue](https://github.com/lholota/LH.ZerigoDynDns/issues/new) or fork the repo and submit a pull request :)